 National Park Trust donors helped to obtain the last privately-held land in the park.
 It marked the end of an 11 year-long effort to protect the supervolcano’s unique geothermal wonders.

-Since 2008, the National Park Service had their eye on the 40-acre parcel, hoping it would be put up for sale.
-Their chance finally came in 2019, and Park Trust’s community of supporters were there to quickly fund the purchase.
-The property boasts an uncommon collection of sulfuric acid fumaroles, mud pots and hot springs that visitors will finally be permitted to explore.
+Since 2008, the National Park Service had its eye on the 40-acre parcel, hoping it would be put up for sale.
+Their chance finally came in 2019, and Park Trust’s community of supporters was there to quickly fund the purchase.
+The property boasts an uncommon collection of sulfuric acid fumaroles, mud pots, and hot springs that visitors will finally be permitted to explore.
 Valles Caldera superintendent, Jorge Silva-Bañuelos, said “the property, with a little TLC, will be a stunning showcase of the park’s geologic history and will likely help us secure a designation as a park with significant geothermal resources.”

 Park Unit Features

 - The Jemez River and San Antonio Creek start here.
-Hot springs, natural gas seeps and volcanic domes dot the landscape.
+Hot springs, natural gas seeps, and volcanic domes dot the landscape.
 The area has significant Native American religious and cultural sites.
-As the discovery of ancient obsidian spear points, pottery and home structures shows, humans began living there about 11,000 years ago.
-Several Native American tribes were there certain seasons.
+As the discovery of ancient obsidian spear points, pottery, and home structures shows, humans began living there about 11,000 years ago.
+Several Native American tribes were there during certain seasons.
 They hunted and collected obsidian for spear and arrow points.